You’re on your Mac, MacBook Pro or Air and struggling to delete some files from your Toshiba external hard drive. So why won’t it work?

 But your Mac can’t write to an NTFS drive.

 And deleting files from your Toshiba external storage device.
 Means erasing the file or files.
 And that means changing the information on the drive.
-Writing new information on your Toshiba.
+Writing new information onto your Toshiba.
+And your Mac can’t do that.

-The only way to delete files from your NTFS formatted Toshiba external on Mac.
-Is change the file system format of your hard drive. – Reformat your external drive.
+You can delete files from your NTFS formatted Toshiba external drive on Mac by changing the file system format of your hard drive. – Reformat your external drive.
 Which is fine when you don’t want any of the files on your external drive.

-Or use special NTFS driver software on your Mac.
+Or use special NTFS driver software on your Mac to allow you to make changes to your Toshiba.

 You can quickly check the format of your Toshiba drive.